 We begin by analyzing the simulation results of the placement performance of our TPSP algorithm.
-In Figure 5(a), a variation of the location quality indicators for the eight sensor locations as a function of the number of iterations is plotted.
-Through an iterative procedure in the EIM, locations (such as location 78, location 102) having relatively low quality indicators are progressively eliminated from the candidate set until the number of remaining locations is considered to be adequate.
-The remaining locations (such as location 168, location 7) with high quality indicators show to be more effective in providing sensing quality in SHM.
+In Figure 5(a), a variation of the location-quality indicators for the eight sensor locations as a function of the number of iterations is plotted.
+Through an iterative procedure in the EIM, locations (such as location 78, location 102) having relatively low-quality indicators are progressively eliminated from the candidate set until the number of remaining locations is considered adequate.
+The remaining locations (such as location 168, location 7) with high-quality indicators prove more effective in providing sensing quality in SHM.

-We observe that sensor location 168 progressively returns the high location quality indicators as the number of iterations increases.
-In the simulation results shown in Figure 5(a), the lowest quality indicator is 0.6 is in the beginning, which is nearly 1.0 at the end.
-However, in most of the simulations, the sensor location 168 returns location quality indicators from 0.85 to 1.0.
+We observe that sensor location 168 progressively returns the high location-quality indicators as the number of iterations increases.
+In the simulation results shown in

+Figure 5(a), the lowest-quality indicator 0.6 is in the beginning, which is nearly 1.0 at the end.
+However, in most of the simulations, the sensor location 168 returns location-quality indicators from 0.85 to 1.0.
 This specifies that this location is one of the best locations for a sensor placement.

-The location quality indicators related to other sensor locations have shown a similar tendency.
-That is, E_j increases consistently with increased iteration numbers, in-
+The location-quality indicators related to other sensor locations have shown a similar tendency.
+That is, E_j increases consistently with increased iteration numbers, indicating that their importance is identified through the elimination process associated with the iterative procedure in the EIM.
+It is important to mention that the sensor locations, which initially show high location indicators but finally show lower location-quality indicators than many other sensor locations, are removed from the sensor location set.